1.0 | Overview |

 3.2 | Scoring is determined by a quarter-to-quarter method.
 Within a quarter, you earn a certain number of points based on how many picks you made were correct: All 4 correct picks = 14 points, 3 correct picks = 10 points, 2 correct picks = 7 points, 1 correct pick =3 points |

 3.3 | Each season, a team will have a minimum of 12 bonuses to use.
 (Refer to Section 4) They can be used at any time, at any frequency during the regular season.
-However, a road team can only use a maximum of one bonus.
+Within a single game however, a road team can only use a maximum of one bonus.
 The home team may use up to three bonuses, as long as he/she has bonuses remaining.
 (This does not include homecoming bonus.
 A home team may use 4 bonuses on Homecoming Day.) |

 3.31 | A bonused game will give you six additional points if you win that game.
 There are no penalties for a bonused team that loses or ties. |

-3.5 | In case of a regulation tie, the game will be extended up to a maximum of two overtimes.
+3.4 | In case of a regulation tie, the game will be extended up to a maximum of two overtimes.
 For each overtime, players have submitted one pick.
 If the picks are different for the first overtime, then that game will break the tie.
 If the picks are the same, then the second overtime will be utilized.
 Correct overtime picks are worth 3 points each.
 If the game is tied after 2 OT, then the game remains a tie.
-(Note: The second overtime pick will not be counted if the first overtime period broke the tie) |
+(Note: The second overtime pick will not count if the first overtime period broke the tie) |

 4.0 | Recruiting |

 4.1 | Each player has the opportunity to "recruit" up to three extra bonuses for the following season.
-When the CKS season is finished, a competition will be set up in which a player picks all the Bowl Games (with point spread) selected by the Commissioner. |
+When the CKS season is finished, a competition will be set up in which a player picks a large selection of Bowl Games (with point spread). |

 4.11 | Extra bonuses earned will be determined by how well you perform against all the other team.
 The team(s) with the best bowl record earns 3 extra bonuses for the following CKS season.
 The team(s) with the next best record earns 2 bonuses.
 Any other team with a .500 record or better earns 1 bonus. |